Sara Ramirez: Personal life

 Ramírez at a charity fashion show to benefit The Heart Truth.

 On June 27, 2011, Ramírez got engaged to longtime boyfriend Ryan DeBolt, a business analyst at TIMEC in Paris, France.
 They were married on July 4, 2012, in a private beachside ceremony in New York.
 On July 6, 2021, Ramírez announced in an Instagram post that they had separated from DeBolt.
-In June 2024, Ramírez filed for divorce from Ryan DeBolt, three years after announcing the couple's separation, citing irreconcilable differences as reason for the split.
+In June 2024, Ramírez filed for divorce from DeBolt, three years after announcing the couple's separation, citing irreconcilable differences as the reason for the split.
 Ramírez also requested the pair's assets be divided per their prenuptial agreement.

 In September 2016, Ramírez donated their hair to Locks of Love, an organization that makes wigs for children who suffer from medical conditions that lead to hair loss.
 Afterward, they sported a buzz cut, styled as an undercut.

 In October 2016, Ramírez described themself as queer and bisexual at the True Colors Fund's 40 To None Summit (now known as the Impact Summit) in Los Angeles, California.
 In an email to the Huffington Post, they wrote that their decision to come out publicly was a "very organic and natural" one.

 In August 2020, Ramírez uploaded a photo to Instagram wherein they came out as non-binary, writing: